Levent0z/docsify/2020/terminal-and-bash.md

 ### Disclaimer

-I’m not a terminal or Bash scripting expert.
+I’m not a terminal or Bash scripting "expert", if there's such a thing.
 I’ve decided to write this blog because I had to write a number of scripts and learned quite a few things in the process, and I want to spread the knowledge of what I now know.
 Bash and scripting is a huge world, and it’s not very user-friendly.
 It’s not always clear what is going on (or not).
 This technology is decades old, but please keep in mind that it is also very powerful.

 ## A Little Back Story